valermor/pages/README.rst

 readable and reliable page/component objects for UI tests.

-It has been designed to eliminate from your builds, once and for all, false negatives due to timing issues.
+It has been designed to eliminate from your builds, once and for all, false negatives caused by timing issues.

-It is a wrapper around the Python WebDriver bindings, but the same ideas (components, traits,...) could be adapted to any other driver technology - including mobile.
+It is a wrapper around the Python WebDriver bindings, but the same ideas (components, traits, ...) could be adapted to any other driver technology - including mobile.

 Introduction
 ============

-The most common problem when introducing automated UI-based testing in continuous integration is the tests' brittle nature.
+The most common problem when introducing automated UI-based testing in continuous integration is the brittle nature of the tests.
 A false negative in a CI pipeline is often cause of stress, fierce discussions (slip the build through vs. hold it on failure analysis) and in some cases radical changes of test strategies.
 However, the value of reliable UI tests is